 Domesday informs us about two of Earnwine’s relatives.
-One of these was his father, not named by Domesday, who held a hide at Harrowden about three miles southeast of Bedford in 1066 and who was a man of Edward the Confessor.
-Harrowden is nowadays situated on a main road running through Bedford from south-east to north-west (A600) and another main road running east-west (A421).
+One of these was his father, not named by Domesday, who held a hide at Harrowden about three miles south-east of Bedford in 1066 and who was a man of Edward the Confessor.
+Harrowden is nowadays situated on a main road running through Bedford from south-east to north-west (A600) and another main road running east to west (A421).
 The local jurors noted that Earnwine, who held this hide at Harrowden as tenant-in-chief in 1086 (this was the only manor that he is recorded as holding as tenant-in-chief), had taken possession of it without a livery officer or a writ; presumably Earnwine had felt that he could inherit the property without being contested.
 Earnwine’s entry as tenant-in-chief in the Bedfordshire folios comes last in the sequence of ecclesiastical tenants-in-chief in the shire and immediately after the entry for the canons of St Paul’s in Bedford, several of whom are mentioned by name.
 It seems likely that he had a position within St Paul’s; one hide was a normal size for a clerical holding within a substantial minster church, and perhaps the hide at Harrowden had originally been part of the endowments of St Paul’s Bedford.
 It is probably safe to guess that his father had also been a cleric of St Paul’s, perhaps placed there by royal appointment.
-By 1086 Earnwine’s position in the borough of Bedford was further strengthened by his acquisition of a virgate at Biddenham, two miles to the northwest of the middle of the town and conveniently situated on the road from Bedford to Northampton (the modern A4280).
+By 1086 Earnwine’s position in the borough of Bedford was further strengthened by his acquisition of a virgate at Biddenham, two miles to the north-west of the middle of the town and conveniently situated on the road from Bedford to Northampton (the modern A4280).
 Earnwine owed this holding to the bishop of Lincoln, probably Remigius, from whom he held it.
 His two properties just outside Bedford would have given him useful resting-places on journeys within the southern half of the very large diocese of Lincoln.

 The other relative of Earnwine mentioned specifically by Domesday is Godric son of Garwine, who had become a monk at Peterborough by 1086 but who had begun his career as a cleric in Lincoln.
 Godric had possessed the church of All Saints with twelve house-plots, four crofts and a carucate in the fields outside the city and had transferred them to Peterborough when he became a monk there on the assumption that they were his by inheritance.
 The citizens of Lincoln said that neither Godric nor Garwine (this implies that Garwine had held them before Godric) had the right to bestow the property to people outside Lincoln or outside his kin without a grant by the king.
 Earnwine the priest, as Godric’s kinsman (consanguineus), claimed the church and its appurtenances.